LourencoMelo/LourencoMelo/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/lourencomelo-it/**

-- Some of the repositories have been developed by my me and my college Fellows!
+- Some of the repositories have been developed by me and my college Fellows!

 <h3 align="left">Connect with me:</h3>
 <p align="left">